Perceptive Discrimination

 Firstly, the person discriminated against does not have to have the protected characteristic the employer believes they have, to claim discrimination.
 What matters is that less favourable treatment occurred because of the perceived protected characteristic.
 The unfair treatment itself could include:

-There are some where legal protection doesn’t apply as outlined by the Equality Act 2010.
+There are some situations where legal protection doesn’t apply as outlined by the Equality Act 2010

-There is one protected characteristics which isn’t protected by the perceptive discrimination rule.
-This is :
+There are protected characteristics which are not protected by the perceptive discrimination rule.
+These are: Marriage & civil partnership and pregnancy and maternity.

-If you’re concerned your contracts or policies may be discriminatory, speak to one of our expert documentation team today on 0808 501 6651.
+Ensure your businesses contracts and policies are compliant to avoid any actions that could be deemed discriminatory, speak to one of our expert documentation team today on 01455 858 132.

 pregnant employee checks her employment responsibilities